Vice President of the Union of Industry and Transport Radek Špicar.

 Prague – Czech companies expect a challenging year this year.
 More than half of them expect to lose profit or make a loss.
 About 14 percent of domestic companies expect an increase in profit.
-The situation differs in individual sectors and companies.
+The situation differs in individual industries and companies.
 The worst-case scenario that threatened last year, but didn't happen.
 This follows from a survey of the Union of Industry and Transport of the Czech Republic, which its representatives published at today's press conference.
 According to the companies, the state should create a long-term aid concept.
-The survey also showed that ten percent of companies expect layoffs.

 “Thanks to the efforts of the companies, the anti-crisis measures adopted and the positive development in the energy markets, we have so far avoided the crisis situation that threatened last year.
 Without the contribution of this combination of factors, the preliminary economic results for 2022 and the results of our investigation would have been different.
 Companies are in overall, they are a little more optimistic about their outlook now than they were even in the fall.
 But they are still worried about further economic development.
 The economy is slowing down, and the profitability of many companies is falling.
 Companies understandably see hope for growth, but they are still hampered by a number of uncertainties and question marks,” he said today the vice president of the union Radek Špicar.